How to Play

 - 3 hours of distraction-free time

-- A place to play
+- A place to play, and an open mind

 - This guide and 1-2 hours of prep time